pololu/fastgpio-arduino/README.md

 ## Version history

+* 1.0.2 (2015 Mar 16): Improved the speed of toggling a pin's output value.
 * 1.0.1 (2015 Jan 06): Introduced some casts to fix compiler warnings.
 * 1.0.0 (2014 Dec 11): Original release.